zaiisao/Documentation/en/Agora Platform/gaming_related_faq.md

 ### The gaming sound effects conflict with the voice after accessing the SDK.

-This is an expected behavior because the process of joining the channel is interrupted.
+This is expected behavior because the process of joining the channel is interrupted.
 You can set the gaming sound effects to be controlled by the media volume, but this may lead to other problems, such as echo.

 ### The background music of all players is mixed into a call in the Mahjong game.